LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Experiments

 \subsection{Main Results (RQ1)}

 As shown in Table~\ref{tab:main_results}, our framework, LLM-MemCluster, establishes a new state-of-the-art in unsupervised text clustering.
-On average, LLM-MemCluster surpasses the strongest baseline, ClusterLLM, by absolute margins of 11.5\% in ACC, 5.3\% in NMI, and 20.8\% in ARI.
+On average, LLM-MemCluster surpasses the strongest baseline, ClusterLLM, by absolute margins of 9.5\% in ACC, 4.4\% in NMI, and 17.3\% in ARI.
 The framework's advantages are particularly evident on high-cardinality datasets where conventional methods tend to falter.
 For instance, on MTOP-I (K=102), it achieves an ARI of 68.9---a 38.9-point improvement over ClusterLLM.
-A similar 42.4-point gain in ARI on FewNerd (K=58) further demonstrates its effectiveness for semantically complex clustering tasks.
+A similar 42.4-point gain in ARI on FewNerd (K=58) further demonstrates its effectiveness for semantically complex tasks.

 These results offer a crucial insight: superior clustering performance is not merely a function of powerful text representations, but rather a result of an architectural design that effectively leverages these representations.
 This architectural dependence highlights the fundamental limitations of baseline methods.
 Embedding-based approaches, such as Spectral Clustering, rely on static vectors that, despite their quality, lack contextual adaptability.
 Other LLM-based methods like ClusterLLM treat the LLM as an external guide for knowledge distillation, rather than as a dynamic agent within the clustering process.
-Our comprehensive generalization experiments in RQ4 (Section~\ref{ssec:gentollms}), which control for model capability, will substantiate this claim.
+This claim is further substantiated by our comprehensive generalization experiments in RQ4 (Section~\ref{ssec:gentollms}).

 In contrast, the success of LLM-MemCluster is rooted in its novel architecture, which engages the LLM as a direct and active agent within a stateful, iterative process.
 The dynamic memory mechanism enables the framework to build a coherent, evolving understanding of the cluster space.
 This, in turn, allows the LLM to make adaptive, context-aware decisions at each step.
 We argue this direct and dynamic orchestration of the LLM's decision-making is the key innovation, allowing our method to navigate nuanced semantic relationships for more robust and accurate clustering.